mozman/ezdxf/docs/source/setup.rst

 Raspberry Pi OS
 +++++++++++++++

-Testing platform is a Raspberry Pi 400 and the OS is the Raspberry Pi OS which runs on 64bit hardware but it is a 32bit OS.

-The system Python 3 interpreter is the version 3.7, but I will show you how to install an additional newer Python version from the source code in a later section.
+Testing platform is a `Raspberry Pi`_ 400 and the OS is the `Raspberry Pi`_ OS which runs on 64bit hardware but is a 32bit OS.
+The system Python 3 interpreter comes in version 3.7, but I will show in a later section how to install an additional newer Python version from the source code.

-Install the build requirements, `Matplotlib` and the `PyQt5` bindings from the distribution repository::
+Install the build requirements, `Matplotlib`_ and the `PyQt5`_ bindings from the distribution repository::

     sudo apt install python3-pip python3-matplotlib python3-pyqt5

-Installing `Matplotlib` and the `PyQt5` bindings by `pip` from `piwheels.org` in the venv worked, but the packages showed errors at import. `PySide6` is the preferred Qt binding but wasn't available on Raspberry Pi OS at the time of writing this - `PyQt5` is supported as fallback.
+Installing `Matplotlib`_ and the `PyQt5`_ bindings by `pip` from `piwheels`_ in the venv worked, but the packages showed errors at import, seems to be an packaging error in the required `numpy`_ package.
+`PySide6`_ is the preferred Qt binding but wasn't available on `Raspberry Pi`_ OS at the time of writing this - `PyQt5`_ is supported as fallback.

-Create the venv with access to the system site-packages for using `Matplotlib` and the Qt bindings from the system installation::
+Create the venv with access to the system site-packages for using `Matplotlib`_ and the Qt bindings from the system installation::

     cd ~